 What makes the contracts discussed above enforceable?
 Given that they involve implicit promises, they are not legally enforceable.
-However, as remarked by, among others, Azariadis (1988), Lazear (1981) and Michelacci & Quadrini (2009), specific human capital investments can be sufficient to make these contracts self-enforceable.
-In case I workers have little incentive to quit before repayment if they have made firm-specific human capital investments.
-In case II firms have little incentive to fire workers before their loans are fully repaid if they have made worker-specific investments.
-If specific human capital is (mostly) specific to the industry rather than to the firm (as argued by Neal 1995), or specific to an occupation rather than to a worker, enforcement may be provided by other mechanisms.
+However, as remarked by, among others, Azariadis (1988), Lazear (1981), and Michelacci and Quadrini (2009), specific human capital investments can be sufficient to make these contracts self-enforceable.
+In case I, workers have little incentive to quit before repayment if they have made firm-specific human capital investments.
+In case II, firms have little incentive to fire workers before their loans are fully repaid if they have made worker-specific investments.
+If specific human capital were not enough to make these contracts self-enforcing, e.g., because human capital is (mostly) specific to the industry rather than to the firm [as argued by Neal (1995)], or specific to an occupation rather than to a worker, enforcement may be provided by other mechanisms.
 For instance, reputational concerns may facilitate implicit contract enforcement if the borrower's behavior is public information.
-Firing and higher costs on the firms' side and mobility costs on the workers' side may also contribute to reduce the incentive to terminate the employment relationship to avoid repayment.
+Firing and hiring costs on the firms' side and mobility costs on the worker's side may also contribute to reduce the incentive to terminate the employment relationship to avoid repayment.